 Bithumb supports only KRW-based trading

-Katana Network appears to be a Layer 2 solution built on Ethereum.
+Katana listing News: Network appears to be a Layer 2 solution built on Ethereum.
 It focuses on improving speed and lowering costs for decentralized applications.
 The project mainly targets DeFi use cases such as lending, trading, and liquidity support.

 This type of network helps users interact with decentralized platforms more efficiently.
 It also supports faster transactions compared to the main Ethereum chain.